bentomhall/nih-system/homebrewery/world/player-options.md

 #### Manifested Spirit
 At 7th level, you've learned to manifest your active Spirit Companion as a spectral force as an action by spending 4 spell points.
 It performs the listed action, which lasts until the end of your next turn.
 **Hawk Manifestation.** The hawk appears as a Huge spectral beast at a point you choose within 30 feet.
 It does not occupy a space.
 It screeches, freezing the blood of your foes.
 All creatures of your choice within 60 feet that can see and hear the spirit must make a Wisdom saving throw against your spell save DC.
 On a failed save, they take 8d6 psychic damage and are incapacitated for the duration as they cower.
 While incapacitated, their speed is reduced to zero.
 When the incapacitation ends, creatures that failed their save are frightened of you until the end of their next turn.
 Creatures that succeed on the saving throw take half as much damage and are only frightened until the end of their next turn.
 **Wolf Manifestation.** A spectral wolf appears at your side and then flickers and multiplies, creating a pack that appear to surround all creatures of your choice within 30 feet.
-When a surrounded creature moves more than 5 feet or takes an action that would provoke an opportunity attack, the wolves attack.
+When a surrounded creature moves more than 5 feet, the wolves attack.
 Make a melee spell attack using your Wisdom modifier against the creature.
 On a hit, the creature takes 4d10 psychic damage and their speed is reduced to zero until the end of their next turn.
 If they were casting a spell or making an attack when they triggered the wolves, that action fails without effect.
 **Bear Manifestation.** A Huge spectral bear appears at your side.
 It does not occupy its space.
 For the duration, all allies within 30 feet have resistance to bludgeoning, piercing, and slashing damage as the bear soaks part of each attack.

 #### Spirit Strike
 Starting at 11th level, when you use your Aether Strike ability, your active spirit briefly manifests.
 **Hawk Strike.** The wings of the hawk grant you speed, increasing the number of targets to equal the amount of aether spent (instead of half that number).
 **Wolf Strike.** The snapping jaws of the wolf reduce the speed of any target hit by your Aether Strike to zero until the end of your next turn.
-While immobilized, targets cannot make opportunity attacks.
+While thus immobilized, targets cannot make opportunity attacks.
 **Bear Strike.** The crushing paws of the bear knock prone or push 10 feet (your choice) any target hit by your Aether Strike.

 #### Spirit Union
 Starting at 15th level, you can call on the power of all three companions.
 When you finish a short rest, you can expend 8 spell points.
-If you do so, you gain all three passive effects until you finish a long or short rest and once during that period when you use your Manifested Spirit or Spirit Strike ability, you gain all three effects.
+If you do so, you gain all three passive effects until you finish a short or long rest and once during that period when you use your Manifested Spirit or Spirit Strike ability, you gain all three effects.
 Once you use this ability, you cannot do so again until you finish a long rest.
 \page
-## Bounty hunter Spell List
+## Bounty Hunter Spell List
 The Bounty hunter Spell List table contains a short summary of the spells available to all Bounty hunters, ordered by aether cost.
 Spells marked with (*) are new and listed in the Spells section document.
 Spells marked with (\*\*) are subject to substantial changes from book printing, explained in the spells section.

 Note: This spell list was designed with the idea that my Incantation system (Expanded Rules) is in play.
-Otherwise, use the Ranger list from the PHB + the additional spell list from Tasha’s, but remove hunter’s mark (as it’s a duplicate of Favored Foe and should not be stacked).
+Otherwise, use the Ranger list from the PHB + the additional spell list from Tasha's, but remove hunter's mark (as it's a duplicate of Favored Foe and should not be stacked).

 {{spellList,wide
 #### 1st level (2 SP)